bioinformatics-core-shared-training/linear-models-r/index.md

 - Please Download [this zip file](Course_Data.zip) to have all the datasets and R files used in this course

+# Feedback
+- After the course, please fill in this [feedback form](https://www.surveymonkey.co.uk/r/PNLFMYS).
+Thank you.

 # Materials

 - Course Introduction